 Verse 17: "and he went out, bearing his own cross, to the place called The Place of a Skull, which in Aramaic is called Golgotha.

-Over the centuries the route has changed several times.
+Over the centuries the path has changed several times.
 Today, the main route of the Via Dolorosa has 14 stations along the way.

 Although the route has changed, for most pilgrims, the exact location of each landmark along the Via Dolorosa is of little importance.
 The pilgrimage has profound meaning due to its proximity to the original events, and the reflection upon them along the way to the crucifixion.

 It was not enough to kill the person; humiliation was also a part of the punishment.
 The victim was usually naked for both the procession and the execution.